Project Name: Healthy Homes Healthy Kids

 - The Frayser site served 1,526 children with an asthma diagnosis, providing 2,729 asthma care visits;

-- 100 families were enrolled in the full scope of program services, consisting of in-home asthma education, assessment and remediation of home-based environmental triggers, intensive case management and clinic visits;
+- One hundred (100) families were enrolled in the full scope of program services, consisting of in-home asthma education, assessment and remediation of home-based environmental triggers, intensive case management and clinic visits;

-- 77 families completed a three-month assessment, while 65 families participated in the program for six months;
+- Seventy-seven (77) families completed a three-month assessment, while 65 families participated in the program for six months;

-- Of those who completed the 6 month program, there was an average decrease of 60% in ER Visits, 75% decrease in hospitalizations, and 95% increase in caregiver knowledge as measured by the Core Caregiver Survey and Home Environment Checklist; and;
+- Of those who completed the six month program, there was an average decrease of 60% in ED visits, 75% decrease in hospitalizations, and 95% increase in caregiver knowledge as measured by the Core Caregiver Survey and Home Environment Checklist; and

 - All families were informed of direct services available through SAJE.
 Approximately 60 engaged with SAJE at some point in the program, and 50 participated in SAJE’s legal clinics and services.

 Project Partners: Strategic Actions for a Just Economy, Dignity Health – California Hospital Medical Center, Asthma Coalition for Los Angeles County, Regional Asthma Management and Prevention (RAMP), Californians for Clean Air (CFCA), and Esperanza Community Housing Corporation.

 About the Grantee